 }

-Replace the placeholders in the connection string with your actual SQLite database credentials.
+Update the connection string by replacing placeholders in the connection string with your actual SQLite database credentials.

 Note